Written by Alissa Hershberger, MSN, RN, CCRN, CNE

-The first year of working as a nurse can be difficult.
-The NCLEX likely didn’t fully prepare you for crashing patients, difficult family members, and working the night shift.
+The first year of work after graduating from nursing school can be difficult.
+The NCLEX likely didn’t fully prepare you for crashing patients, challenging family dynamics, or working the night shift.
 Before you find yourself regularly crying in the supply room an hour into your shift, check out these tips for surviving your first year.

 First Year Survivor Tips

 1. Be careful with overtime.
 A lot of units are short-staffed—especially now due to the pandemic.
 Therefore, hospitals are offering insane amounts of extra pay.
-While it may sound tempting to work 60+ hours a week and make more than triple your normal income, consider what it might do to your mental and/or physical health before committing.
+While it may sound tempting to pull on your best scrubs and work 60+ hours a week and make more than triple your normal income, consider what it might do to your mental and/or physical health before committing.